doriantaylor/rb-intertwingler/README.md

 In this configuration, the main server issues a subrequest to a FastCGI daemon, and then uses the response, in this case, to determine if the outermost request is authorized.
-The reasoning goes that this behaviour can be generalized to ordinary HTTP (in our era of reverse proxies, FastCGI is an extra step), as well as handle other concerns in addition to authorization.
+The reasoning goes that this behaviour can be generalized to ordinary HTTP (in our era of liberal use of reverse proxies, FastCGI is an extra step), as well as handle other concerns in addition to authorization.
 (Indeed, FastCGI itself [also specifies a _filter_ role](https://fastcgi-archives.github.io/FastCGI_Specification.html#S6.4), but I have not seen a server module that can take advantage of it.)